nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 The operation calls the Enrichment service (after handling authentication) and returns the result.
 See above for the structure of returned JSON.

+To uplao a fgile to the service, you will first get a presigned URL then use the `HylandKnowledgeEnrichment.UploadFile` operation.

+### `HylandKnowledgeEnrichment.UploadFile``

+A low level operation to be used after a succesful call to `HylandKnowledgeEnrichment.Invoke`, using the endpoint returning a presigned URL.

+* Input: `blob`
+* Output: `blob`, a JSON blob
+* Parameters
+  * presignedUrl: `string`, required.
+The presigned URL where to send the file.
+You previousely used `HylandKnowledgeEnrichment.Invoke` with the correct HTTP method, endpoint, etc.
+  * mimeType: `string`, optionnal.
+If not passed, we get it from the blob

+Return the usual JSON result, but `response` is always an empty object.
+You must check the `responseCode`, that must be 200.

 ### `HylandKnowledgeEnrichment.Curate`